sanbee/parafeed/README.md

 CMake-based build system requires `cmake` version 3 or later.
 To build, execute the `cmake` command in the top-most directory.
 This will build the required `makefiles`.
 Issuing the `make` command, also in the root directory, should build the _parafeed_ package.

 While the hand-written `makefiles` have been tested with `make` version 3 only, they do not depend on a specific version of `make`.
 These `makefiles` are in the `code/nocmake_makefiles` directory.
-Using the command `cd code; make -f nocmake_makefiles/makefile.cllib.generic` should build the _parafeed_ project.
+Using the command `cd code; source ../Setup/RC; make -f nocmake_makefiles/makefile.cllib.generic` should build the _parafeed_ project.

 Successfully building and linking the test program `code/tstcpp` ensures that all libraries required by client codes are ready.
 For now, copy all `code/*.{a,h}` and `code/calc/*.{a,h}` files to the required location for linking your application.